Spicing it up in the Banda Islands, Maluku

 If you intend to swim on the beaches or coast around the island, it is best to swim in unrevealing swimwear (such as a t-shirt) since the community is very conservative and we heard of tourists being told off for wearing too little.
 It is fine to strip down to a bikini or swimming trunks if you’re further away from the inhabited area.

-Pulau Ai is home to a pretty beach, seemingly home to some fishermen, and a small guesthouse where we were offered cinnamon tea and banana fritters as we relaxed on the terrace, whilst taking in the spectacular views of the surroundings.
+Pulau Ai is home to a pretty beach, seemingly home to some fishermen, and a small guesthouse (an alternative Banda islands accommodation) where we were offered cinnamon tea and banana fritters as we relaxed on the terrace, whilst taking in the spectacular views of the surroundings.

 Nailaka is tiny but again there’s some good snorkelling around it and a white-sand beach to relax on if the currents get too strong (they do)!